Last Updated on March 9, 2021 by Coty Perry

 So, before we get any further into the details, I wanted to take some time to talk about the origin of this rig.
 If you’ve been fishing for longer than a month, you’ve likely heard the name, Gary Yamamoto.
 He’s the creator of some of the most popular lures and baits of all time.

 Many of the soft plastics we buy online and in stores are mere duplicates and recreations of products he’s already put on the market, but they’ve watered them down over time.

-Gary Yamamoto said that Chinese anglers enjoy tinkering with their baits rather than simply rigging them up and leaving them as is.
+Gary Yamamoto said that Asian anglers enjoy tinkering with their baits rather than simply rigging them up and leaving them as is.
 That’s how we got such a unique set up and seemingly “rigged up” rig.